EoghanOConnor/EoghanOConnor/README.md

 - 👋 Hi, I’m Eoghan O'Connor
 - 👀 I’m interested in Machine learning & Vision, Spcae and Astrononmy
 - 🌱 I’m currently learning kotlin to make a Machine Vision app.
-- 💞️ I’m looking to collaborate on Machine vision, machine Learning and AR projects
+- 💞️ I’m looking to collaborate on Machine vision and machine Learning
 - 📫 How to reach me?
 Send me a email at eoghanfoconnor@gmail.com

 <!---